APrettyCoolProgram/crispy-box/README.md

 ### Releases
 CrispyDeven is part of the  [CrispyDeven](https://github.com/APrettyCoolProgram/CrispyDeven) development cycle, although updates are quarterly rather than monthly.
 The current release of CrispyBox is version 19.1 (January 2019).

-To ensure stability not much changes between releases, The (boring) changelog is [here](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Changelog.md).
+To ensure stability not much changes between releases.
+The (boring) changelog is [here](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Changelog.md).

 ### Using CrispyBox
 When you spin up your CrispyBox, the Dropbox deamon will automatically start.
 Follow the on-screen instructions to start syncing your data.